Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

 - I aimed the site to be driven more towards developers who wish to blog and talk about their projects
 - I aimed to bring in more people and people who are new to tech and want to learn more.

-In this section, I will go over each of the sections on the website such as the Navigation Bar, Main Page, Blog page, Footer section, admin
+In this section, I will go over each of the sections on the website such as the Navigation Bar, Main Page, About page, store page and admin section.

+### Features I aimed to achieve with this project:

+ - I aimed to achive a nice easy to navigate site with minimal effort
+ - I amed to bring people in who are intrested in art but dont have the time to do it
+ - I aimed to make an easy to use graphic for a user to purchase art work they like.

 ### Existing Features
   # Features